No Time for Housekeeping

 Or we go to a store or tailor to get clothes instead of sewing our own.
 Although many people excel at sewing, that is not most of us.

 And even those good at sewing would only make some of their clothes.
 Making their whole wardrobe from scratch is not an efficient use of their time.
-So even they outsource their clothes acquisition.
+So they even outsource their clothes acquisition.

 Why The Shame?